fluidware/fluidsurveys-docs/api/tut_p1.rst

 .. _tutorial-one:

-Tutorial Part I: 'GET' the Basics
+Tutorial Part I: GET the Basics
 -------------------------------

 In this part of the tutorial we will show you how to set up a proxy between the FluidSurveys API and your website and how to GET surveys and responses.